terraform-provider-openstack/terraform-provider-openstack/website/docs/r/identity_application_credential_v3.html.markdown

     a new application credential.
 Changing this creates a new application credential.

-* `access_rules` - (Optional) A list of one or more access rules, which this application credential allows to follow.
+* `access_rules` - (Optional) A collection of one or more access rules, which this application credential allows to follow.
 The structure is described below.
 Changing this creates a new application credential.

 * `expires_at` - (Optional) The expiration time of the application credential in the RFC3339 timestamp format (e.g. `2019-03-09T12:58:49Z`).
 If omitted,